open-life-science/open-life-science.github.io/_posts/2023-05-05-welcoming-new-ols-staff.md

   licence: CC-BY
 ---

+We’re delighted to share that OLS has two new staff members: Tajuddeen, who has joined OLS as the coordinator for our [collaborative ECB grant](https://deploy-preview-611--ols-bebatut.netlify.app/posts/2022/12/20/ECB-grant-announcement/), and Debs, who has joined the OLS team as a junior web developer.
+Between Tajuddeen, Debs, and Jilaga (OLS’s Outreachy intern for re-branding), Nigerians are now the most highly-represented nationality in the OLS team!

 _This blog is in [Nigerian Pidgin](https://en.wikipedia.org/wiki/Nigerian_Pidgin) and in [English](https://en.wikipedia.org/wiki/English_language).
 Scroll down to find the English-language translation._

 ## Nigerian Pidgin